-Studio monitors are designed to accurately reproduce music across a broad spectrum without signal loss or distortion but they can’t handle the SPL demands and other necessities of a live show.
+Studio monitors are designed to accurately reproduce music across a broad spectrum without signal loss or distortion but they can’t handle the SPL demands of a live show.
 Conventional PA speakers can deliver plenty of volume, but except for very high-end systems, they can’t deliver the extremely clear, accurate sound one expects in a studio.
-As a result, a PA speaker that delivers studio-monitor quality for live shows has remained an unfulfilled fantasy—until now.
+As a result, an affordable PA speaker that delivers studio-monitor quality for live shows has remained an unfulfilled fantasy—until now.

 This fantasy has, at last, become reality thanks to a partnership between PreSonus and Fulcrum Acoustic’s legendary engineer David Gunness (formerly of EAW and Electro-Voice).
 Rather than take the usual brute-force approach to PA-speaker design, the team designed a coaxial loudspeaker that would employ Fulcrum’s unique DSP-based approach.

 The result is PreSonus StudioLive™ AI-series Active Integration Loudspeakers, the first affordable, active PA speaker systems that deliver studio-monitor accuracy on stage—exceptionally clear, coherent sound—while supplying the features and protection systems required to mix a live show that sounds great in a wide variety of venues, and with virtually any musical genre.
-Starting in Spring 2014, these features will include wireless and wired control of all setup, tuning, and monitoring functions, using an iPad® or laptop.
+These features include wireless and wired control of all setup, tuning, and monitoring functions, using an iPad® or laptop.

 Non-coaxial loudspeakers cannot exhibit this symmetry.

-All of which is great for coaxials, in theory—yet coaxial PA speakers have not exactly taken over the world.
+All of which is great for coaxials, in theory—yet very few companies have successfully marketed coaxial studio monitors, and only a few very expensive models are considered to be truly of professional caliber.
 That’s because coaxial designs are fiendishly difficult to get right.
 The challenges are complex and, to date, impossible to solve with acoustic design alone.
 Making it work at high sound-pressure levels is especially difficult.

 No driver is perfect, nor can a driver be made perfect with hardware alone; there are always compromises in physical systems.
 To overcome these driver compromises, many speaker manufacturers apply DSP in the form of a combination of multiband EQs but the processing is more or less an afterthought—it’s not accounted for in the design of the transducer.
 This sorta works—more or less.